VERMONT SKATES TO 5-2 WIN AT ST. LAWRENCE

-Sophomore forward Kyle Reynolds had a goal and two assists for the Catamounts
+Sophomore forward Kyle Reynolds registers goal and two assists for Catamounts

 CANTON, N.Y. - Freshman Brody Hoffman made a career-high 39 saves and Vermont used three second period goals to beat longtime rival St. Lawrence 5-2 on Saturday night in non-conference action at Appleton Arena.
 The Catamounts were a perfect 6-6 on the penalty kill and improved to 4-8-3 (3-5-3 HEA).
 The Saints dropped to 7-8-2 (1-4-2 ECAC) with their four straight loss.